dermesser/pcombinators/README.md

 # >> (['HELLO', 'WORLD', 4.4], ParseState(hello world 2.2<>))
 ```

-NOTE: pcombinators is super slow right now... it could likely benefit from tightening parsers and
+NOTE: pcombinators is quite slow right now, especially if you don't take care
+of performance yourself... it could likely benefit from tightening parsers and
 making fewer calls to sub-parsers.
 Production use isn't quite recommended :)

 ## Performance tips